Skip to main content

 CCRC Bankruptcies and the Resident Risk Landscape

-SpiriTrust's filing arrives amid a wave of continuing care retirement community bankruptcies that have devastated seniors who invested entrance fees expecting lifetime care—and exposed significant gaps in regulatory protection for one of the most vulnerable consumer populations.
+SpiriTrust's filing arrives amid a wave of continuing care retirement community bankruptcies that have affected seniors who invested entrance fees expecting lifetime care and highlighted gaps in regulatory protection.

 Entrance fee vulnerability under bankruptcy law.
 Under the Bankruptcy Code, residents of a bankrupt CCRC face significant risks beyond loss of their entrance fees.
 The Code permits executory contracts to be rejected in bankruptcy, meaning a bankrupt CCRC can theoretically refuse to permit a resident to stay in their apartment and can refuse to provide further services.
 While entrance fees might qualify as consumer claims entitled to priority treatment, residents would only receive a priority claim for $3,350—with the remaining amounts treated as general unsecured claims at the bottom of the distribution waterfall.

 Pennsylvania CCRC entrance fees range from $40,000 to as high as $2,000,000, with monthly fees between $1,600 and $10,000.
 While some contracts promise refundable entrance fees, these refunds are not guaranteed in bankruptcy where secured creditors—in SpiriTrust's case, M&T Bank with its $83.3 million claim—are paid first.
-Financial laws favor bondholders and secured lenders, who in the case of bankruptcy receive payment priority.
-Payments to secured creditors can exhaust a community's assets, leaving unsecured creditors including residents with minimal or no recovery.
+Secured creditors receive payment priority in bankruptcy, and payments to secured creditors can exhaust a community's assets, leaving unsecured creditors including residents with minimal or no recovery.

 Regulatory gaps across states.
 Oversight of CCRCs varies dramatically by jurisdiction, with only 38 states regulating CCRCs through state divisions such as insurance, financial services, aging/elder services, or social services.
 Twelve states and the District of Columbia have no formal regulatory structure for CCRCs.
 In Pennsylvania, only CCRCs that charge large upfront entrance fees are regulated by the Insurance Department—these CCRCs are required to disclose their finances so prospective residents can assess long-term viability, with statements updated annually and made available upon request.